 Welcome to The Human component!

 Today we live in a highly digitized world, where machines, networks and humans collide on a regular basis.
 In this new column we want to give the people behind the tech a voice, to talk about their ideas and idealism and to give a chance to connect all the technology with real life stories.
-Please, follow The Human Component as part of the cloud report, to hear, see and listen to stories from the people who create the technology we all love and need to use.
+Here we talk about the real understanding of open source, about diversity, human rights connected with technology.

 The open source way of Red Hat